All Products

 Note

 If the data in the internal MaxCompute table is sorted based on primary keys, the data is written to a single partition of the Tablestore table.
 In this case, you cannot fully utilize distributed write operations.
-If the preceding scenario occurs, we recommend that you scatter the data by using DISTRIBUTE BY rand().
+In this scenario, we recommend that you use distribute by rand() to randomly distribute the data.
 Example:

 INSERT OVERWRITE TABLE ots_table_external